19 million people don’t have internet access. Will Congress spend billions to fix that?

 And in a sign that local lawmakers are aware of the problem, the State House passed a bill in April that would have allowed service providers to apply for up to $2 million in grants to expand broadband internet in under-served areas across South Carolina.
 They will have to pick up the effort again next year, however: the legislative session ended without action in the S.C.
 Senate.

-In the meantime, Keith Oliver — senior vice president of Home Telecom in Moncks Corner — is still waiting for the proverbial silver bullet that will end the uncertainty, in South Carolina and everywhere else.
+In the meantime, Keith Oliver — senior vice president of Home Telecom in Moncks Corner and a Rural Broadband Coalition board member — is still waiting for the proverbial silver bullet that will end the uncertainty, in South Carolina and everywhere else.

 “We need a strong, national policy that confronts the need and encourages the build-out of this infrastructure on a long-term, sustainable basis,” Oliver said.
 “That’s the sort of vision that’s missing in our nation right now.”